Skip to main content

 • Release reporting — Any release of petroleum must be reported to Maine DEP's 24-hour hotline (800-482-0777).

-• Residential exemption — Heating oil tanks under 1,100 gallons for residential use are generally exempt from UST regulations but still need licensed decommissioning.
+• Residential exemption — Heating oil tanks under 1,100 gallons for residential use are generally exempt from the full UST program but still need licensed decommissioning.

 Removal Process in Maine